• Skip to primary navigation

 This traditional-style badam milk recipe is easy to make at home with a handful of ingredients and stores well in the fridge.

-Badam milk is great for pregnant women as well as kids as almonds have a lot of health benefits as they are highly nutritious and rich in healthy fats, antioxidants, vitamins, and minerals. (reference healthline.com)
+Badam milk has a lot of health benefits as almonds are highly nutritious and rich in healthy fats, antioxidants, vitamins, and minerals. (reference healthline.com)

 Ingredients